toha87/EWU-CSCD371-2018-Fall/Assignment4/GradingNotes.md

 ### 39. What is the correct casing for a parameter?

 Parameters have the same scope as local variables and follow the same casing convention, camelCase.
 This is especially important to avoid names that overlap with property names (which are PascalCase).

+### 40. Should I wrap a static field with an instance property.

+No.  If the property uses the static field as the backing store then the property should be static too.
+A user of an instance property expects the data stored to be instance based if the property is instance based.